dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/migration/index.md

 01. Right-click on the **WebSiteRatings** project in the **Solution Explorer** window and select **Clean**.
 01. Right-click on the **WebSiteRatings** project in the **Solution Explorer** window and select **Build**.

-Any errors and incompatibilities are listed in the **Error List** window.
+If your application encountered any errors, you can find them in the **Error List** window with a recommendation how to fix them.

 [wpf-sample]: https://github.com/dotnet/samples/tree/main/wpf/WebSiteBrowser/